ElektraInitiative/libelektra/doc/decisions/3_decided/elixir_bindings.md

 Solving this problem in general clearly would be a daunting task.
 However, when restricting oneself to the use case for creating an interface for, say, Elektra's KDB this might actually have been feasible.

+The main difference to Nifty would be that one could adopt the memory management tools provided by the Erlang NIF library directly.
+Furthermore, it would be possible to write an improved interface for the types, e.g. binary and string.

 The main reson for not choosing this approach were time constraints.

 ## Decision